• Skip to primary navigation

 • Combine wet ingredients: Whisk eggs, sugar, pumpkin and melted butter together in a measuring jug.

-• Make the batter: Pour the wet into the dry ingredients and fold in just until combined, do not overmix!
+• Make batter: Pour wet into dry ingredients and fold just until combined, do not overmix!
+Stir until no more dry flour is visible, a few lumps are fine.

-• Bake: Evenly divide the batter between the TWO prepared loaf tins and evenly sprinkle each with the chilled streusel.
-Bake at 350°F for 40-45 minutes, or until a toothpick inserted into the middle comes out clean.
+• Bake: Evenly divide batter between TWO prepared loaf pans and evenly sprinkle each with chilled streusel.
+Bake at 350°F for 40-45 minutes, or until a toothpick inserted into middle comes out clean.

 Notes